"There's got to be some changes. Get it together, gonna be a lot of rearranging" R

 - "Easy Blues" on "People, Hell & ANgels" (Sony 2013)

 This album was re-released in 2006 (unofficially) by the Michael Jeffrey estate on the Reclamation label as "Message From Nine To The Universe).
-It presented the same timings as here with a second CD of other studio jams.

 This even looks like a jazz album with it's soft candid photo of Jimi peering into the void. - 8/10